Refinitiv/Real-Time-SDK/README.md

 Then select the following release:

-    eta3.0.0.L1.<platform>-binaries.rrg
+    eta3.0.1.L1.<platform>-binaries.rrg

 Once you have downloaded these libraries, copy them to the corresponding directories under `.../Eta/Libs`.
+Next, for Windows, build the `ValueAdd_VSXXX.sln`.
+For Linux, build `make all`  .
 Note that if you are using the static library you will need to rebuild your application.
 For linux, if you are using the shared libraries, you may need to remove the library links and rerun the LinuxSoLink script before rebuilding.

 # Developing